top of page

 in Vryburg

-Welcome to the website honoring the small but lively Jewish community that once lived and thrived in the Vryburg district, Northern Cape, South Africa, during the mid to late 20th century.
+Welcome to the website honoring the small but vibrant Jewish community that once lived and thrived in the Vryburg district of the Northern Cape, South Africa, during the mid to late 20th century.

 A second website with family albums has also been created.